The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Memorization at different stages

-\textbf{Supervised fine-tuning} influences memorization behavior, shaping both the extent and nature of information retention and exposure. \citet{mireshghallah-etal-2022-empirical} provided a comparative analysis of fine-tuning approaches, demonstrating that head-only fine-tuning presents the highest risk of memorization, likely due to overfitting.
-In contrast, adapter-based fine-tuning, when constraining parameter updates~\citep{zeng2024exploringmemorizationfinetunedlanguage}, reduces memorization using parameter-efficient methods, demonstrating fine-tuning can be effective for limiting privacy risks.
+\textbf{Supervised fine-tuning} influences memorization, shaping both the extent and nature of information retention and exposure. \alexAA{Mireshghallah, et al.}~\citet{mireshghallah-etal-2022-empirical} provided a comparative analysis of fine-tuning approaches, demonstrating that head-only fine-tuning presents the highest risk of memorization, likely due to overfitting.
+In contrast, adapter-based fine-tuning, when constraining parameter updates~\citep{zeng2024exploringmemorizationfinetunedlanguage}, reduces memorization by using parameter-efficient methods, indicating that fine-tuning can be effective for limiting privacy risks.
 They link differences in memorization from models fine-tuned for tasks such as summarization vs. question answering to the attention dynamics of each task, with narrower attention patterns correlating with higher memorization.
-From an adversarial perspective, \citet{chen2024janusinterfacefinetuninglarge} demonstrated that fine-tuning can also be leveraged to extract memorized pretraining data.
-Using the Janus Interface, they show that targeted fine-tuning amplifies a model's capacity to leak sensitive information, thus framing fine-tuning as a mechanism that can reactivate latent memorization vulnerabilities.
+From an adversarial perspective, \alexAA{Nasr et al.}~\citet{nasr2023scalableextractiontrainingdata} and \alexAA{Chen et al.}~\citet{chen2024janusinterfacefinetuninglarge} demonstrated that fine-tuning can also be leveraged to extract memorized pretraining data.
+Using the Janus Interface, they showed that targeted fine-tuning amplifies a model's capacity to leak sensitive information, thus framing fine-tuning as a mechanism that can reactivate latent memorization vulnerabilities.
 Together, these studies underscore that fine-tuning critically shapes memorization patterns.

-\textbf{Reinforcement learning as post-training.} Post-training paradigms such as Reinforcement Learning from Human Feedback (RLHF)~\citep{ouyang2022training}, Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{lambert2024t}, and Reinforcement Learning from Internal Feedback (RLIF)~\citep{zhao2025learning} leverage reinforcement learning to train LLMs from various feedback sources.
+\textbf{Reinforcement learning as post-training.} Post-training paradigms such as RLHF~\citep{ouyang2022training}, Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{lambert2024t}, and Reinforcement Learning from Internal Feedback (RLIF)~\citep{zhao2025learning} leverage reinforcement learning to train LLMs from various feedback sources.
 Limited research exists on memorization propagation through reinforcement learning stages.
-In the context of code generation, \citet{pappu2024measuringmemorizationrlhfcode} found that data memorized during fine-tuning persists with high frequency in post-RLHF models, while finding minimal evidence that reward model data or reinforcement learning data becomes memorized.
+In the context of code generation, Pappu, et al.~\citet{pappu2024measuringmemorizationrlhfcode} found that data memorized during fine-tuning persists with high frequency in post-RLHF models, while finding minimal evidence that reward model data or reinforcement learning data becomes memorized.
 Critical questions remain regarding the predictability of memorization persistence between fine-tuning and reinforcement learning based on data attributes.